approov/quickstart-tyk-api-gateway-token-check/docs/APPROOV_TOKEN_QUICKSTART.md

 To check the Approov token in any existing Tyk API Gateway project we just need to enable the JWT chack and to create a security policy for the API we want to protect with Approov.

-First, create a new security policy for the Approov token check.
+First, create a new Tyk security policy for the Approov token check.
 Tyk supports several ways of creating a security policy, but all of them require the same fields to be given, therefore use the approach you are more comfortable with, and ensure that the following fields are set:

 ```json
 {